Post-classical history: Mongol Empire

-The Silk Road
+Silk Road

 The Silk Road was a Eurasian trade route that played a large role in global communication and interaction.
 It stimulated cultural exchange; encouraged the learning of new languages; resulted in the trade of many goods, such as silk, gold, and spices; and also spread religion and disease.
 It is even claimed by some historians – such as Andre Gunder Frank, William Hardy McNeill, Jerry H. Bentley, and Marshall Hodgson – that the Afro-Eurasian world was loosely united culturally, and that the Silk Road was fundamental to this unity.
 This major trade route began with the Han dynasty of China, connecting it to the Roman Empire and any regions in between or nearby.
 At this time, Central Asia exported horses, wool, and jade into China for the latter's silk; the Romans would trade for the Chinese commodity as well, offering wine in return.
-The Silk Road would often decline and rise again in trade from the Iron Age to the Postclassical Era.
-Following one such decline, it was reopened in Central Asia by Han Dynasty General Ban Chao during the 1st century.
+The Silk Road would often decline and rise again in trade from the Iron Age to the post-classical era.
+Following one such decline, it was reopened in Central Asia by Han dynasty general Ban Chao during the 1st century.

-The Silk Road was also a major factor in spreading religion across Afro-Eurasia.
-Muslim teachings from Arabia and Persia reached East Asia.
-Buddhism spread from India, to China, to Central Asia.
-One significant development in the spread of Buddhism was the carving of the Gandhara School in the cities of ancient Taxila and the Peshwar, allegedly in the mid 1st century.

 There were vulnerabilities as well to changing political situations.
-The rise of Islam changed the Silk Road, because Muslim rulers generally closed the Silk Road to Christian Europe to an extent Europe would be cut off from Asia for centuries.
-Specifically, the political developments that affected the Silk Road included the emergence of the Turks, the political movements of the Sasanian and Byzantine empires, and the rise of the Arabs, among others.
+The rise of Islam changed the Silk Road, because Muslim rulers generally closed the Silk Road to Christian Europe to an extent that Europe would be cut off from Asia for centuries.
+Specifically, the political developments that affected the Silk Road included the emergence of the Turks, the political movements of the Byzatine and Sasanian Empires, and the rise of the Arabs, among others.

 The Silk Road flourished again in the 13th century during the reign of the Mongol Empire, which through conquest had brought stability in Central Asia comparable to the Pax Romana.
-It was claimed by a Muslim historian that Central Asia was peaceful and safe to transverse "(Central Asia) enjoyed such a peace that a man might have journeyed from the land of sunrise to the land of sunset with a golden platter upon his head without suffering the least violence from anyone."
+It was claimed by a Muslim historian that Central Asia was peaceful and safe to transverse. "(Central Asia) enjoyed such a peace that a man might have journeyed from the land of sunrise to the land of sunset with a golden platter upon his head without suffering the least violence from anyone."